vijaymathew/slogan/README.md

 If you follow this method, the current folder is treated as SLOGAN_ROOT.

-Now you are ready to launch the Slogan REPL:
+After the installation is complete, you can start the REPL by typing:

     $ slogan